project-chip/connectedhomeip/src/tools/chip-cert/README.md

    -o, --out

        The output printed certificate file name.
-If not specified or if specified - then output is writen to stdout.
+If not specified or if specified - then output is written to stdout.

 HELP OPTIONS